krzysztofgal/GravGdprPrivacySetupPlugin/README.md

 * accept and deny buttons can be customised with content and button classes,
 * modal can show up immediately on page load, or can be deferred by given time after user scroll page, so visitor have time to know some content of page, before asking for privacy consents,
 * after changing privacy information content, modal will show up for all visitors, even when they accepted previous version,
-* you can add button on any page to show up modal for user which want to change privacy consents.
+* You can add button on any page to show up modal for user which want to change privacy consents,
+* You can add whitelisted pages, where popup won`t be shown (eg. page with site policy).

 #### Privacy management is done by to ways.